rkruegs123/code-synth-viewer/README.md

-# Code Synth Viewer -- ICSE 2020
+# CodeSynthViewer -- ICSE 2020

 The software used for conducting experiments as described in "Neurological Divide: An fMRI Study of Code and Prose Writing" at ICSE 2020.
 This repository permits both the reproduction of our usage of this software, as well as the adaptation of this software for similar uses.